Sadashiva84/hv_cicd/README.md

 ### 6. Submission:

-- Provide the URL to the [GitHub repository](provide-repo-url) with the workflow file and updated `README.md`.
+- The URL to the [GitHub repository](provide-repo-url) with the workflow file and updated `README.md`.
 - Include screenshots of the GitHub Actions workflow runs showing successful execution of all steps.